Business Finance with Accounting (Final Year Entry)

 The Oxford Brookes Business School Final Year Entry programmes provide you with an opportunity to build upon your previous studies to develop your academic skills through experiential learning in an inclusive and diverse community.

-On the Business Finance with Accounting Final Year Entry programme, you will be immersed in a range of employer focussed modules that include, Sustainable Investing, Business Accountability and Responsibility, and Essentials of Accounting and Finance.
+On the Business Finance Final Year Entry programme, you will be immersed in a range of employer focussed modules that include, Essentials of Accounting and Finance, Strategic Management, Business Accountability and Responsibility and Sustainable Investing.

-You will have access to industry standard facilities, including our new Bloomberg Suite where you can make psuedo live trades using real-world data.
+You will have access to industry standard facilities, including our new Bloomberg Suite where you can make mock trades using live real-world data.

 You will collaborate with students and academic staff from a wide range of cultures and backgrounds, formulating ideas with a truly global perspective.